 - Poor cooling or longer times for cooling.

-- Compressor will remain off intermittently.
+- The compressor will remain off intermittently.

 - Electrical components are getting unusually hot.